Special offer

 The classification method

-The competitive method
+The competitive market pricing method

-The point factor method
+The point-factor method

 As its name suggests, this method uses a point system to evaluate jobs and determine compensation.
-It is a quantitative method that regroups different points or KPIs that are tallied together.
-The total number of points allocated to a role forms the framework of the compensation package.
+It is a quantitative method that involves assigning points to different factors.
+You can then translate these points into compensation depending on their significance to your organisation.
+Examples of the factors you may assign points or a weighted value to are:

 The ranking method